User-Centric Joint Access-Backhaul Design for Full-Duplex Self-Backhauled Wireless Networks: Introduction

 In this paper, we propose a joint access-backhaul transmission framework for full-duplex self-backhauled wireless networks by considering the inter-site cooperation.
 As in \cite{Hu_TWC17_multicast_clustering}, an adaptive user-centric clustering strategy is adopted in the access link, where each user is cooperatively served by a cluster of SBSs.
 To reduce the backhaul traffic load, a user-centric multicast transmission is adopted in the backhaul link, where each user's data is treated as a multicast message and the SBS cluster receiving the same user's message forms a multicast group.
-Different from \cite{Hu_TWC17_multicast_clustering}, we consider IBFD-enabled SBSs which can transmit in the access link while receiving over the backhaul link simultaneously using the same frequency band with potential cross-link interference as well as self-interference.
+Different from \cite{Hu_TWC17_multicast_clustering}, we consider IBFD-enabled SBSs which can transmit in the access link while receiving over the backhaul link simultaneously using the same frequency band with potential cross-tier interference as well as self-interference.
 In addition, unlike \cite{Hu_TWC17_multicast_clustering} where all users' messages are fetched in a time-division manner over the backhaul link, we adopt a non-orthogonal multicast transmission scheme over the backhaul link so that the MBS delivers all the multicast messages simultaneously, which is more efficient than the orthogonal time-division manner \cite{Ding_NOMA_CM17}.
-Under this user-centric joint design framework, we seek the maximum end-to-end achievable rate of the network under the per-BS power constraints through the joint design of multicast beamforming in the backhaul link as well as SBS clustering and beamforming in the access link.
+We also note that the considered system model is similar to full-duplex relay systems with multiple relay nodes \cite{Kim_IBFD_survey2015}, where the MBS can be viewed as the source node, the SBSs can be viewed as the relay nodes, and the users can be viewed as the destination nodes.
+However, unlike the existing works on full-duplex relay systems, our work differs fundamentally in the problem formulation and the transmission model.
+For example, the authors in \cite{Krikidis_TWC12} considered a cooperative full-duplex relay system and studied the relay selection problem to achieve the selection diversity gain by choosing the proper relay nodes.
+However, only one source-destination pair is considered in \cite{Krikidis_TWC12}.
+The authors in \cite{Ng_TCOM12} considered an MIMO-OFDMA full-duplex relay system with one source, multiple relays, and multiple destinations.
+A joint user scheduling and resource allocation problem is studied to maximize the system throughput.
+However, the coverage of the considered network is divided into multiple non-overlapped areas, each corresponding to one relay.
+There is no cooperation among the relays.
+By contrast, we consider a more general model with multiple relays cooperatively serving multiple destinations.
+Each destination can be cooperatively served by a cluster of relays, and the relay clusters of the destinations can overlap with each other.
+In addition, we adopt multicast transmission to deliver the destinations' messages to their corresponding serving relays.
+Under this transmission model, we study the joint relay clustering and source/relay beamforming design to seek the maximum achievable rate of the network.